Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bsTq_WiSeCY.md

 ### Transcript

-> what was that any scope of the game being on consoles uh we have no plans on that at all at the moment
+> what was that any scope of the game being on consoles, we have no plans on that at all at the moment